nicodewet/mvnz/README.md

 ```
 ### CORS Tests

-These need to be added as a TODO, the CORS configuration has is present in main class OpenApiGeneratorApplication.
+These need to be added as a TODO, the CORS configuration as is present in main class OpenApiGeneratorApplication.

+As an aside it would be interesting to explore how the OpenAPI specification could be adapted to include the CORS configuration, as if it is not in
+the specification is would possibly be unreasonable for the client to have to discover the API configuration by execution.

 ## Testing